syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 ## Preparing the new Cluster

-You will now add a new Cluster to the Platform Cluster and watch Kratix reconciling the system.
+You will now add a new Cluster to the Platform Cluster and watch Kratix reconcile the system.
 For that, you need to first create the new Kubernetes cluster:

 ```bash